waywardphilosopher/parami/src/data/blog/SelfAndWorld/2025-12-01-self-and-world-24.md

 2. What questions do I need to resolve?

+3. What specific details have I not talked about in the proposal that I need to fill in?

+4. Whose story am I telling?

-3. What do I need to read?
+5. What do I need to read?

-4. What do I need to research?
+6. What do I need to research?

 ## Questions

 Again, there's time for questions.
-After that, we can have a chance either to consult with me, to go and work on your own, or to join a "shut up and write" group.
+After that, we can have a chance either to consult with me, to go and work on your own, or to join a “shut up and write” group.